Adam-Zerella/koa-pg-rest-api/README.md

     -d postgres
 ```

-From here, you can connect using a popular client such as [Postbird](https://www.electronjs.org/apps/postbird) or [pgAdmin4](https://www.pgadmin.org/download/) to visualise and interact with the data.
+From here, you can connect using a popular client such as [Postbird](https://www.electronjs.org/apps/postbird) or [pgAdmin4](https://www.pgadmin.org/download/) to visualise and interact with the database.

 ##### Migrations